Are Your Health & Safety Arrangements Ready for 2026?

 1. Increased Focus on Mental Health and Wellbeing

-Stress, burnout, and poor mental wellbeing continue to impact productivity, absence rates, and overall workplace culture.
-In 2026, employers should be moving beyond reactive support toward proactive frameworks that integrate mental wellbeing into safety culture and risk assessments.
+The impacts of stress, burnout and poor mental wellbeing on productivity, absence rates, and workplace culture are significant.
+In 2026, employers will need to go beyond reactive support and implement proactive frameworks that integrate mental wellbeing with safety culture and risk assessments.

 2. Climate Change and Environmental Safety

-Extreme weather events from heatwaves to flooding are no longer isolated incidents.
-As climate risks grow, employers must consider how environmental factors affect health and safety.
+Climate risks and extreme weather events are growing.
+Heatwaves, flooding and other weather events are no longer rare incidents.
+As these climate risks grow, employers must consider how environmental factors can affect health and safety within their organisation.

 3. Technology, AI, and Data Protection